MiniGameWorlds/MiniGameWorld/resources/userWiki/permissions.md

     default: true

   minigameworld.allcommands:
-    description: Can use all commands (can access play, party)
+    description: Can use all commands
     default: true

   minigameworld.play.*: